 I love this little church at Ilam.
 There it stands, with its slightly 'higgledy-piggledy' quirkiness, the flat topped Thorpe Cloud in the background.
 One of my favourite views I think.
 We walked here this morning by the river, had coffee at the National Trust cafe and chatted, down in the village, to a local lady about the church, the school, the traffic and the weather before setting off back home via Leek and Cheddleton.

-n the Church year the last Sunday before Advent is traditionally called ‘stir-up’ Sunday and it is also the day for making Christmas puddings.
+In the Church year the last Sunday before Advent is traditionally called ‘stir-up’ Sunday and it is also the day for making Christmas puddings.
 The term 'stir-up' is taken from the first line of a prayer said on this particular Sunday which begins “Stir up, we beseech thee, oh Lord.”
 I’d heard of stir-up Sunday but hadn’t realised where the name actually came from and had assumed it was used to mean stirring the puddings and making wishes.

-– Bonfire Night – or within a day or two after.
+When I was a child my mother made her Christmas pudding on November 5th – Bonfire Night – or within a day or two after.
 I expect that in today's world many people, like me for the last few years, buy their Christmas puddings and there are so many tasty ones to choose from.
 This year though, I decided to make a pudding mainly because I found a great recipe in last Saturday’s Guardian Magazine for a 'Plum' Plum Pudding.

 This pudding is rich in prunes and fresh plums as well as the usual currants, raisins and spices.
 Once I’d weighed out the ingredients and chopped the prunes and plums it was so easy to mix together and steamed away happily for three hours.
 It is now stored away in a cool place and will be steamed for three more hours on Christmas Day.